houseofsecrets/SdPaint/README_Web.md

 Pull requests are welcome.
 Development brunch is https://github.com/Pythongor/SdPaint/tree/web-view.

 To run in development mode first you need to install `npm`.
 If you're done with it run `StartWeb.bat` or `start-web.sh` depending on your OS.
 There can be alert, ignore it.
-In separated terminal run `cd scripts\views\WebView; npm start` from project root.
+In separated terminal run `cd scripts\views\WebView; npm install` then `npm start` from project root.
 Your default browser will open http://localhost:3000/ with app.
 Now all your changes in `scripts\views\WebView\src` will renew page.

 ## License